oneTimePad/ImagingServer/README.md

 				1.algorithm(idea of program at least)
 				2.research all urls
 				3.struggles
-Future assignments:
+Due to how much we got done: This has been move up to be due on Friday Future assignments:
 	Add more functionality to webpage gui
 		1)ability to view past images via scrolling